-- a) July St Matthew Academy will publish in its prospectus information about the arrangements for admission, including oversubscription criteria, for September 2021.
-This will include details of open evenings and other opportunities for prospective pupils and their parents to visit the Academy. - b) St Matthew Academy will also provide information to the LA for inclusion in the composite prospectus, as required. - c) September/October 2021 St Matthew Academy will provide opportunities for parents to visit the Academy. - d) The completed CAF MUST to be made via the on-line admissions portal of the child's home LA.
+- a) July St Matthew Academy will publish in its prospectus information about the arrangements for admission, including oversubscription criteria, for September 2022.
+This will include details of open evenings and other opportunities for prospective pupils and their parents to visit the Academy. - b) St Matthew Academy will also provide information to the LA for inclusion in the composite prospectus, as required. - c) September/October St Matthew Academy will provide opportunities for parents to visit the Academy. - d) The completed CAF MUST to be made via the on-line admissions portal of the child's home LA.
 All applications must be made, by the national closing date which is usually the 31 October of each year but this is subject to change the information will be confirmed by Lewisham School Admissions.
 Supplementary Forms must also be received by the Academy either via email, at the main reception of the Academy or by post by the national closing date.

 - e) Lewisham LA co-ordinates the applications and informs the Academy. - f) January - The Academy advises the Lewisham LA of the ranked order of places to be offered.
 February Lewisham LA applies its agreed scheme for its own schools, informing other LEAs of offers to be made to their residents. - g) March offers of secondary places are sent out on the National Offer Day in writing to parents by the home LEA.
-Parents who applied online will receive the result of their application by email during the evening of Monday 2 March 2020.
-Parents who applied by post will receive a letter shortly after 2 March 2020.
+Parents who applied online will receive the result of their application by email during the evening on or around 1 March this date will be confirmed by the local authority.
+Parents who applied by post will receive a letter on or shortly after 1 March or in line with local authority dates.